 Go to Table of Contents of the analysis of Stanley Kubrick's movie "2001" (which has also a statement on purpose and manner of analysis and a disclaimer as to caveat emptor and my knowing anything authoritatively, which I do not, but I do try to not know earnestly, with some discretion, and considerable thought).

-If this particular painting is not an exact duplicate of another Boucher version I've yet to come across, but is instead a combination of these two images, considering also the differences between this painting and the other two, I am left to wonder if the rest of the paintings might be impossible to identify.
-It may be that we've been given one painting by which to make a connection with the painter, but with the differences between this painting in the film and the two Bouchers we are then invited to consider the "why" of this amalgamation, and its differences from the originals, in relationship to this seeming fabrication of a hotel room in which Bowman finds himself.
+With the differences between this painting in the film and the two Bouchers we are then invited to consider the "why" of this amalgamation, and its differences from the originals, in relationship to this seeming fabrication of a hotel room in which Bowman finds himself.

 The use of this Boucher painting is interesting to me as it seems a number of his pastorales were used as springboards for pantomime theatricals, which fits in with Kubrick's film having no dialogue for long stretches, and none at all in this section.

-After the landscapes and diorama-like settings in The Dawn of Man section, and not counting the Earth landscapes used in the Star Gate sequence, with the exception of one instance we have no landscape views of Earth until in this room, and these are painted.
-That one exception is an easily overlooked landscape which appears when Frank is watching his birthday greeting from his parents.
+After the landscapes and diorama-like settings in The Dawn of Man section, and not counting the Earth landscapes used in the Star Gate sequence, with the exception of one instance we have no pastoral landscape views of Earth until in this room, and these are painted.
+That one exception is an easily overlooked landscape that appears when Frank is watching his birthday greeting from his parents.

 In shot 257 we are shown Frank on his tanning bed.
 In shot 258 we see Frank's parents seated at a table with Frank's cake, all its candles lit.